 We currently have collaborative research agreements with Bayer, Pharmacia & Upjohn and Bristol-Myers Squibb.
 Our current collaborative agreement with Bayer is scheduled to expire in 2008, after which it will automatically be extended for one-year terms unless terminated by either party upon 12-month written notice.
 Our agreement permits Bayer to terminate our collaborative activities prior to 2008 upon the occurrence of specified conditions, such as the failure to agree on key strategic issues after a period of years or the acquisition of Exelixis by certain specified third parties.
 Similarly, our collaborative agreement with Pharmacia & Upjohn allows either party to terminate our research collaboration at the conclusion of its third year in 2002, at the conclusion of its fifth year in 2004, or any subsequent year.
 The Pharmacia & Upjohn agreement may also be terminated in the event of a conflict over material third-party intellectual property rights.
 Our collaborative agreement with Bristol-Myers Squibb expires in September 2002, unless terminated earlier by Bristol-Myers Squibb in the event that we fail to deliver specified gene targets prior to the first anniversary of our agreement.
 In addition, both our agreements with Bayer and Pharmacia & Upjohn are subject to termination at an earlier date if certain specified individuals are no longer employed by us and we are unable to find replacements acceptable to Bayer or Pharmacia & Upjohn, as the case may be.
 In the case of Pharmacia & Upjohn, the right is triggered if either of two specified individuals directly involved in the research program cease to be employed by us.
-In the case of Bayer, the right is triggered if two of four specified individuals, including members of our senior management and individuals directly involved in the research program, are terminated by us within six months of each other.
+In the case of Bayer, the right is triggered if two or more of our Chief Executive Officer, Chief Scientific Officer, Agricultural Biotechnology Program Leader and Chief Information Officer cease to have a relationship with us within six months of each other.